 The Importance of Providing a Stage by Sophia Donforth

 YTV asks individuals familiar with its activities to write an essay about their experiences with the organization, its events and presentations, and related topics.
 This one is from Sophia Donforth…..
 YTV consultant, 2015 Trad Camp manager, dancer, singer, teacher, organizer of Mad Robin Callers Collective, and member of Social Band and Solitary Souls.
-This was written as an associated essay for the annual showcase concert, but it is applicable well beyond the promotion of that.
+This was written as an associated essay for the annual showcase concert (February 7 at City Hall in Burlington), but it is applicable well beyond the promotion of that.
 If you’ve got a perspective on young folks involved with traditional music and dance, we’d love it if YOU could write something for us!